waku-org/specs/standards/core/rln-contract.md

 ### What if I don't extend my membership within its _GracePeriod_?

-If a user does not extend their membership during the _GracePeriod_, they risk having their _Expired_ membership overwritten.
+If the membership is not extended during its _GracePeriod_, it becomes _Expired_ and can be overwritten.
-Generally, users are expected to either extend their membership or withdraw their deposit to avoid this risk.
+Users are expected to either extend their membership on time to avoid this risk, or erase them and withdraw their deposit.

 ### Can I send messages when my membership is _Expired_?